Half a lie, philosophically Must, ipso facto, half not be But half the lie still got to be A vis-a-vis the truth you see?

 Contextually, the majority of his testimony turned out to be an underhanded attempt to use the Q&A session to justify, promote, and surreptitiously inject political narrative into the public hearing.
 None of this should come as a surprise as it is the same circular “Impeach Trump” agenda that launched this investigation in the first place.
 At the end of the day, despite special counsel Mueller’s title and god-like pedigree, it seems that he turned out to be just another DC power broker who placed his bets on the losing presidential candidate.

 Image 18: Two pages (a total of 856 words) form the Mueller report dealing with George Papadopoulos being told by Joseph Mifsud about the Russian having “Dirt” on HRC.

 Special counsel Mueller’s elaborate 448 page report that took close to two years to complete, cost over 25 million dollars (that’s about $51K per page), involved 19 lawyers, 23 legal researchers, 40 FBI agents, 10 intelligence analysts, 7 forensic accountants, 25 other professional staff, and the unlimited resources of the DOJ, the State department, NSA, and the intelligence community, delivered an indefensible dud.

-But, magic acts of levitating people are always predicated on the audience viewing the scene from a distance and through a carefully controlled field of view–which is exactly what the special counsel Mueller report and testimony turned out to be.
-It doesn’t work if you get a glimpse of the crane and the wires supporting the magician.
-Once you understand the mechanics of the magic, the awe gives way to a letdown.
+But, levitating magic acts are always predicated on the audience viewing the scene from a distance and through a carefully controlled field of view–which is exactly what the special counsel Mueller report and testimony turned out to be.
+Magic doesn’t work if you get a glimpse of the crane and the wires supporting the magician.
+Once you understand the mechanics of the act, the awe gives way to a letdown.